cyberbotics/AROSYS/README.md

 ## System
+The following systems are examples to be able to test new components.

 #### SystemWebotsPioneer3DXNavigation
 This system shows a complete example of communication between a [lidar sensor](https://cyberbotics.com/doc/guide/lidar-sensors) (`ComponentWebotsLidar`) used by a [Pioneer 3-DX](https://cyberbotics.com/doc/guide/pioneer-3dx) robot (`ComponentWebotsPioneer3DX`) to navigate in a square arena filled with obstacles.